 - What if I'm nervous about presenting?

-- What do I need to be a presenter on a Connect meeting?
+- What do I need to be a presenter on an online meeting?

 - I just don't have time to build/update slides for a talk